-Monona Terrace received the designation of Silver Level LEED-EB (Leadership in Energy and Environmental Design-Existing Building) green certified building in September of 2007 by the U.S. Green Building Council.
+Monona Terrace received the LEED-EB (Leadership in Energy and Environmental Design-Existing Building) GOLD certified building designation in 2015 by the U.S. Green Building Council.
 Monona Terrace was one of the first existing silver level certified convention centers in the United States.